aniruddhkb/swarm_robotics_webots/README.md

 # swarm_robotics_webots
 ![Image](https://github.com/aniruddhkb/swarm_robotics_webots/raw/master/Screenshot.png)

+I thought of doing some work in Swarm, but couldn't quite get it off the ground.
+Leaving this here as an archive since some have forked it.
-This is a repo containing my work in implementing common swarm robotics algorithms using the Webots simulator.
+~~This is a repo containing my work in implementing common swarm robotics algorithms using the Webots simulator.~~

 This has been tested on Webots R2020b Nightly Build 26/6/2020.
 Hopefully, this should work on your system as well.